Sign in to continue

 2. Adjust the size, page orientation, and margins.
 Click "Convert File(s)".

-3. Download the resulting file.
+3. Download the result.

-Convert TIFF image to PDF format
+Convert a TIFF image to PDF format

-TIFF vs PDF
+TIFF vs PDF: comparison table

 FeatureTIFFPDF